 Dividend investing has always been an attractive investment strategy to Singaporeans because it generates passive income for us.
 It is a popular way to earn additional income, or build your investment portfolio towards retirement.
-Especially during periods of market volatility, high dividend stocks have historically outperformed the market with less volatility.

 Let’s explore how dividend investing can help you achieve your financial goals.